Title Vocational education and training connecting higher education and rural companies (Connect-VET)

 Project Number 2013-1-FI1-LEO05-12562

-Marketing Text The project focused on transferring and further developing organisational innovations in VET sector.
-The large amount of existing good practices for SME-VET-HE/R co-operation were collected together, complemented by the models/tools developed by previous initiatives, like WERT & Envolwe (SME-VET co-operation) and LOVEt & Dialogue (HE-SME co-operation) and modified to cover the whole micro enterprises- VET- HE/R knowledge chain.
-Of these models, 1 selected model/country was and based on the pilots long term co-operation plans were made.
-In each country the aim was to form “a trinity” VET-SMEs-HE/R to carry out the piloting.
+Marketing Text The project will focus on transferring and further developing organisational innovations in VET sector.
+The existing good practices for SME-VET-HE/R co-operation will be collected together, complemented by the models/tools developed by previous initiatives, like WERT & Envolwe (SME-VET co-operation) and LOVEt & Dialogue (HE-SME co-operation) and modified to cover the whole micro enterprises- VET- HE/R knowledge chain.
+Selected models will be piloted in the nature-based entrepreneurship (NBE) sector in 5 countries and based on the pilots long term co-operation plans made.
+In each country the aim is to form “a trinity” VET-SMEs-HE/R to carry out the piloting.

 VET has a unique position between more theoretical higher education and practice.
 It is typically an operator, who could have the skills both to understand the research information and implement it to the practice.
 Especially in rural areas the VET’s role has also changed from the traditional educator to important regional expert organization and developer.
 VET is an important link to the expertise esp. for small and micro companies to whom it is often the only expert organization available.